21st-century genocides: Tamil genocide

 The Sri Lankan government denied the allegations of genocide and war crimes.

-Easter bombings

-On 21 April 2019, Easter Sunday, three churches in Sri Lanka and three luxury hotels in the commercial capital, Colombo, were targeted in a series of coordinated Islamic terrorist suicide bombings.
-Later that day, there were smaller explosions at a housing complex in Dematagoda and a guest house in Dehiwala.
-A total of 267 people were killed, including at least 45 foreign nationals, three police officers, and eight bombers, and at least 500 were injured.
-The church bombings were carried out during Easter services in Negombo, Batticaloa and Colombo; the hotels that were bombed were the Shangri-La, Cinnamon Grand, Kingsbury and Tropical Inn.
-According to the State Intelligence Service, a second wave of attacks was planned, but was stopped as a result of government raids.
-President of the European Parliament Antonio Tajani referred to the bombings as an act of genocide.

 Chechnya

 Following the dissolution of the Soviet Union in 1991, Chechnya declared its independence from the Russian Federation.
 Russian President Boris Yeltsin refused to accept Chechnya's independence; subsequently, the conflict between Chechnya and the Russian Federation escalated until it reached its climax when Russian troops invaded Chechnya and launched the First Chechen War in December 1994, and in September 1999, they invaded Chechnya again and launched the Second Chechen War.
 By 2009, Chechen resistance was crushed and the war ended with Russia re-establishing its control over Chechnya.
 Numerous war crimes were committed during both conflicts.
 Amnesty International estimated that in the First Chechen War alone, between 20,000 and 30,000 Chechens were killed, mostly in indiscriminate attacks which were launched against them by Russian forces in densely populated areas, and that a further 25,000 civilians died in the Second Chechen War.

 Some scholars estimated that the Russian government's brutal attacks against such a small ethnic group amounted to a crime of genocide.
 The German-based NGO Society for Threatened Peoples accused the Russian authorities of genocide in its 2005 report on Chechnya.
 On 18 October 2022, Ukraine's parliament condemned the "genocide of the Chechen people" during the First and Second Chechen War.